 For some reason, management tends to want a single approach to measuring loyalty.
 This is what has made the NPS the “ultimate question” for many and why so many organizations still use it to figure out where their company stands and what kind of improvements they need to make to satisfy employees.
 Today, however, experts warn that it’s important not to focus too much on your eNPS on its own.

 Consider this more of a check-in to see where things stand and use it as a baseline to deliver more directed questions that dig deeper into the issues at hand.
 This score can provide valuable insights, but it isn’t the only thing you need to see.
 You also need to consider:

 Even those who helped define and create the NPS survey scale warn people about focusing only on this metric.
 It’s a simple tool to help you get a gauge on where your company stands with employees.
 It’s more of an “inspiration” point or a starting point than a single, accurate indicator of where employees fall in terms of engagement.
 Therefore, you should use this, but only carefully and in addition to other survey questions to get to the bottom of what people really think about the company.

 How to Use Technology for eNPS Tracking

 Today, knowing the formula to calculate your eNPS is handy, but it isn’t essential.
-Thanks to modern tech and automation tools, you can track your surveys and collect valuable feedback, data insights, and score your employee NPS with just a few clicks.
-You can even filter the results based on various attributes, including departments, demographics, managerial teams, and so forth.
-So, while you shouldn’t rely solely on this rating as a means of improving engagement, it is a good way to keep a pulse on your employees and make sure you’re creating the best place for people to work.
+Thanks to modern tech and automation tools, you can track your surveys and collect valuable feedback data insights.
+And score your employee NPS with just a few clicks.
+You can even filter the results based on various attributes.
+Including departments, demographics, managerial teams, etc. So, while you shouldn’t rely solely on this rating as a means of improving engagement.
+It is a good way to keep a pulse on your employees and make sure you’re creating the best place for people to work.